kristiannilsson/sql-course/trial_exam_questions.md

 The database should also keep a record of times when each customer has accessed any gym facility.
 This may include multiple accesses from the same customer to the same facility at different times.

+### 2
+Make an ER-diagram for a web application where users can register, join interest groups, and post messages to these groups.

+Users have unique user names, and groups have unique names.
+Users can be members of any number of groups.
+The time each user joined a group should be recorded.
+Each group has an owner, which is a user.
+Each post is posted in a group by a user.
+Posts contain text.
+Posts are identified by their timestamp and the username of the user posting it.
+There is also a special kind of post called a group link, these contain a link to a group in addition to the normal parts of a post.

 ## Normalisering